Massage in dogs is a form of veterinary physiotherapy. The dog's skin and muscles are treated with the hands. The aims of massage are to:

 - Making them happy

 During a massage your pet’s body secretes the hormone oxytocin, which ensures that your pet feels good and happy.

 The main emphasis of relaxing massage is therefore on relieving pain by muscle relaxation.
-Relaxing massage is the most frequently employed type of massage for animals.
+Relaxing massage is the most frequently employed type of massage for dogs.